Norman Dello Joio: Life

 Despite infirmities, Dello Joio remained active as a composer until his final years, continuing to produce chamber, choral, and even orchestral music.
 He died in his sleep on July 24, 2008 at the age of 95 at his home in East Hampton, New York.

-He had two sons, composer Justin Dello Joio and equestrian Norman Dello Joio.
+He had one daughter, performer, teacher and speaker coach, Victoria Dello Joio, and two sons, composer Justin Dello Joio and equestrian Norman Dello Joio.

 Musical analysis

 Dello Joio's early works already reveal certain characteristics of his style.
 He liked to use traditional early music chants as a cantus firmus with richly contrapuntal settings.
 Gregorian melodies and jazzy rhythms are blended in a creatively spontaneous texture.

 One use of his music is his score for choreographer Martha Graham's Diversion of Angels.